-BRIAN NAYLOR, BYLINE: The damage from what was dubbed Superstorm Sandy was enormous and widespread.
-Democratic Senator Kirsten Gillibrand of New York testified before some of her Senate colleagues today, on the tally from her state alone.
+The damage from what was dubbed Superstorm Sandy was enormous and widespread.
+Sen. Kirsten Gillibrand, D-N.Y., testified before some of her Senate colleagues on the tally from her state alone.

-NAYLOR: New Jersey has a similar tally, Connecticut a bit less.
-Combined, the Northeastern states are asking for upwards of $80 billion in federal aid for storm related damage.
-Secretary of Housing and Urban Development Shaun Donovan is the Obama administration's point man on Sandy.
-He wouldn't say today exactly how much the administration wants from Congress.
-But Donovan said at least a portion of the money will go to build up the region's defenses against future super storms.
+Housing and Urban Development Secretary Shaun Donovan — the Obama administration's point man on Sandy — would not say Wednesday exactly how much the administration wants from Congress.
+But Donovan said at least a portion of the money will go to build up the region's defenses against future superstorms.

-NAYLOR: Nor does Donovan believe the disaster aid should be offset by cuts elsewhere in the budget, and most Democrats seem to agree.
-It's unclear whether Republicans will go along.
+Nor does Donovan believe the disaster aid should be offset by cuts elsewhere in the budget.
+Most Democrats seem to agree, but it's unclear whether Republicans will go along.